japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

   endpointName: String): RpcEndpointRef
 ----

-setupEndpointRef creates an RpcEndpointAddress (for the given xref:rpc:RpcAddress.adoc[] and endpoint name) and <<setupEndpointRefByURI, setupEndpointRefByURI>>.
+setupEndpointRef creates an RpcEndpointAddress (for the given rpc:RpcAddress.md[] and endpoint name) and <<setupEndpointRefByURI, setupEndpointRefByURI>>.

 setupEndpointRef is used when: